 Can VidNotes translate transcripts to my native language?

 VidNotes transcribes and generates AI features in the source language of the video.
-While it does not currently provide side-by-side translation, you can use the AI chat to ask for explanations of specific phrases in your native language, effectively creating an on-demand translation assistant.
+It doesn't currently provide side-by-side translation, but you can use AI chat to ask for explanations of specific phrases in your native language, which works as an on-demand translation assistant.

 What level should I be to benefit from VidNotes for language learning?

-VidNotes is most useful for intermediate and advanced learners (B1 level and above) who can follow along with authentic content but need support with vocabulary and comprehension.
-Beginners may find native content too challenging, though structured language learning videos on YouTube can work well even at earlier stages.
+VidNotes is most useful for intermediate and advanced learners (B1 level and above) who can follow authentic content but need help with vocabulary and comprehension.
+Beginners may find native content too challenging, though structured language learning videos on YouTube can work even at earlier stages.

 Can I use VidNotes to practice multiple languages?

-Absolutely.
-VidNotes supports 30+ languages, so you can transcribe Spanish videos one day and Japanese videos the next.
-Each transcript generates flashcards and AI features in the appropriate language, making it a single tool for polyglot learners.
+Yes.
+VidNotes supports 30+ languages, so you can transcribe Spanish videos one day and Japanese the next.
+Each transcript generates flashcards and AI features in the appropriate language, so it's a single tool for polyglot learners.